-Expansion of the faculty complement required to support increased undergraduate and graduate medical education requirements resulted in development of the "MCG Clinical Faculty Identification, Recruitment, Appointment and Promotion" guidelines, which were presented and approved at the November 17, 2014 Dean's Cabinet meeting.
-(Supplement)
+Expansion of the faculty complement required to support increased undergraduate and graduate medical education requirements resulted in development of the "MCG NPE/Affiliate Faculty Identification, Recruitment, Appointment and Promotion" policies, which were presented and approved at the November 17, 2014 Dean's Cabinet meeting.
+See supplemental chart below for eligibility and promotion criteria.